The Cornwall We Want

 Cycling in North Cornwall during lockdown

-by AlanB, over 4 years ago
+by AlanB, almost 6 years ago

 I'm an enthusiastic cyclist.
 Cycling during lockdown was great.
 The reduced traffic levels meant that I could take my exercise on virtually traffic free roads.
 It was a really good experience and one that I think would encourage more people to get out on their bikes.
 Traffic levels have now (27 June 2020) returned to almost pre-lockdown levels.